Q: Why does the tree in front of my property need to be removed and will the tree be replaced?

-Finally, the project team will also work with property owners that are interested in relocating their services, for special situations such as the existing service line traversing underneath a healthy, quality tree.
-The service connection at the house and to the City right-of-way line will need to be completed through a private contractor, but the project team can then coordinate the new connection location at the right-of-way line behind the street.
+Finally, the project team will also work with property owners that are interested in trenchless replacement of their services, for special situations such as the existing service line traversing underneath a healthy, quality tree.
+The trenchless replacement under the tree will need to be completed through a private contractor, but the project team can coordinate the work with the City’s contractor.
 This may also be of interest to residents who currently have services that run under retaining walls, steps, or driveways.

 Q: Will landscaping and plantings near the street in the right-of-way be disturbed by construction?

-A: Plants and landscaping directly on or within five feet of the edge of the street will be impacted by construction.
-Landscaping located between five and fifteen feet of the roadway edge may be impacted, however it will depend on where they located with respect to planned grading or utility work.
+A: Plants and landscaping located within the boulevard between the curb and sidewalk or within two feet of the edge of the sidewalk will likely be impacted by construction.
+Landscaping located within fifteen feet of the curb may be impacted, however it will depend on where they located with respect to planned grading or utility work.

 Impacted hardscapes within the right-of-way that are critical to the function of the yard such as retaining walls, paver walkways, and fences will be salvaged and reinstalled as part of the project.
 Impacted decorative landscaping and plantings within the right-of-way will need to be salvaged and reinstalled by the homeowner if they are to be saved.
 These items can also be simply removed and disposed of by the project if the homeowner does not wish to salvage them.
 The project team will avoid impacts to landscaping when feasible but disturbances to landscaping within the right-of-way can often be difficult to avoid, especially if it’s near the street, driveway, or sewer/water service.